Links

 Where To Find Kantele Music

 Inkoon Musiikki Led by Matti and Sinikka Kontio, this site says it has "almost everything for the kantele" including CD's, sheet music, tuners, and studio equipment.
-They also deliver their stuff outside Finland.
+They also deliver their products outside Finland.